Thailand CV / Resume Writing Guide

 Work in Thailand may seem like a great adventure to a lot of people.
 Nevertheless, it requires more than just the obvious Thailand CV/resume with Thailand cover letter writing and translation - it requires thorough preparation.
 Issues that perhaps did not even cross your mind when you become interested in an international career will confront you.

-Do not take lightly the impact they can have on your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not take lightly the impact employment in Thailand can have on your adventure!
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 For that reason, your CV/resume is a marketing tool, which you should customize to the market in which you intend to use it.
 Concentrate on keywords used in the job posting and description - and therefore, qualities and characteristics.
 Write your CV/resume in such a way that it contains many power words and action words.
 Scanners that are programmed to select specific words notice these keywords.

 Remember, the same keywords you used in your CV/resume will be the basis for your job interviews.
 Not only you have to be capable to write about your keywords, but also during an interview, you must be able to talk about them in strong and powerful statements that highlight your successes, contributions and achievements.

 Prepare yourself - before composing your CV/resume find out information about the company you want to work for.
 Such info will help you to make more accurate changes to your CV/resume to match each specific job description and the use of appropriate examples illustrating your accomplishments.

 The CV/resume should have a clear layout - separate headings for your “Personal Details”, “Objective”, “Education”, “Work Experience” and “References”.